adamchainz/django-cors-headers/README.rst

 ``CORS_PREFLIGHT_MAX_AGE``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The number of seconds a client/browser can cache the preflight response.
-Defaults to ``86400``.
+If
+this is 0 (or any falsey value), no max age header will be sent.
+Defaults to
+``86400`` (one day).

 **Note:** A preflight request is an extra request that is made when making a